 What to do if you have employment agreement concerns

 GPRA can clarify the interpretation of the NTCER and provide advice on what may be in breach.
-Your RLO and RTO can also provide support and advice.
+Your RLO and college can also provide support and advice.
 If appropriate have an open, direct discussion with your supervisor or practice manager.

 Common issues for GP registrars include late pay, insufficient remuneration, and issues with calculating billing percentages.
 The NTCER can provide some clarity and guidance on the minimum entitlements.